 - Bands/Frequencies: Band 3 (4G) 2100MHz (3G)

-Since introducing their 4G network in 2015, Cellcard has been going from strength to strength and is quickly becoming Cambodia’s fastest 4G network.
-Their cell towers now cover over 80% of the country and they offer great deals for locals and backpackers alike.
+Since introducing its 4G network in 2015, Cellcard has been going from strength to strength and is quickly becoming Cambodia’s fastest 4G network.
+Their cell towers now cover over 80% of the country and offer great deals for locals and backpackers.

 Before the introduction of the 4G network and the massive expansion that has taken place over the last few years, Cellcard was not a good option for travellers.
 Recently though, they have been winning Cambodia’s fastest network awards and are looking set to become the dominant force of Cambodia’s mobile networks.